terminalcommandnewsletter/everything-chatgpt/README.md

 ## ChatGPT Admin Panel
 I recently discovered an admin panel for ChatGPT (seemingly for an organization system) so I wrote what I found in [this Twitter thread](https://twitter.com/tercmd/status/1689642734829936640).
 This isn't public as of Aug 10, 2023.

+## Prompt Library
+ChatGPT has some example prompts appear on the home screen.
+These are fetched by a `GET` request to `/backend-api/prompt_library/?limit=4&offset=0` (requiring the `Authorization` header).
+The highest value for `limit` that returns a `200 OK` is `14`.
+The prompts returned each time are different.
+So, I used JS to send the same request a large number of times and then filter the unique ones.
+You can find all the prompts in [prompt-library.txt](./prompt-library.txt).

 ## Conclusion
 This is it.
 For now.
 As I see more details of ChatGPT, I'll add those in.